 Another interesting observation from the chart is the alternate name for the Termination Phase… Transfer Phase.
 This simple change creates a new way of thinking about the end of a project because it no longer has to be about ending.
 It can be about “transferring responsibility”.
 When a marking period ends, or a unit has completed, or the school year has finished – or any other arbitrary time frame that learning is boxed into – students and teachers can talk about what has to happen next with the work that they’ve done so far.
 Do they need to set up some way for the next class to pick up where they have left off?
 Do they need to think about how they are going to check in with the people that they’ve completed the project for because they’ve turned it over to them?
 Or do they need to think about how the project has closed and that they need to collect their learning residue?
 In any case, the end of the project cycle has been intentionally thought about.

 When transferring responsibility is part of the project, new possibilities for the life of a project exist.
 The raised garden beds become a data collection hub that students can study over time based on experiments in crop rotation, or fertilization techniques.
 Experiments in genetics, similar to those done by Gregor Mendel and his pea plants, can be recreated over longer periods of time.
 Green-roof experiments can be tracked and expanded upon as they are duplicated on other buildings on campus, with yearly changes in weather accounted for in their analysis.
 Posters can become part of a digital museum that serves to inspire, or dissuade, the next set of student work.
-Murals become a tradition where the impact or genesis of previous displays are tracked, and techniques that worked or didn’t worked are shared by from one class to the next.
-No doubt even more possibilities for these projects exist, but the key is that those possibilities have to have been thought about early in the process, while effort and energy reserves are at their highest.
+Murals become a tradition where the impact or genesis of previous displays are tracked, and techniques that worked or didn’t work are shared from one class to the next.
+No doubt, even more possibilities for these projects exist, but the key is that those possibilities have to have been thought about early in the process, while effort and energy reserves are at their highest.

 Admittedly, creating something new is almost always more fun and exciting than maintaining something pre-existing.
 Leaving ones’ fingerprints on shiny new things has more thrill to it than just adding prints to things with a slightly duller sheen.
-But there is a certain responsibility that learning experience designers must have towards recognizing the authenticity and importance of the projects that they ask students to engage in.
-If you aren’t thinking about the end of the project – what happens when they are “done” – then are you just giving those students something to keep them busy?
+But there is a certain responsibility that learning-experience-designers must have towards recognizing the authenticity and importance of the projects that they ask students to engage in.
+If you aren’t thinking about the end of the project – what happens when they are “done” – are you just giving those students something to keep them busy?
 If the work is so important that you are making it part of your class, are you backing that choice up by making sure that the work students did lives on, or has served its purpose?
 It won’t take long for students to see the inauthenticity of a project if the only impact they realize they are going to make is on their GPA.
 If we are truly thinking about the real-life work that we want our students to engage in, then we need to be doing the real-life work involved in that project’s life cycle… specifically the end of the cycle.

 Or maybe moving the end of the life cycle out further is what is needed.